sanjuthomas/kafka-connect-gcp-bigtable/README.md

 ### Constraints

 The current configuration system supports streaming messages from a given topic to a given table.
 You can subscribe any number of topics, but a topic can be pointed to one and only table.
 Say for example, if you subscribed from topic named demo-topic, you should have yml file named demo-topic.yml.
 That yml file contains all the configuration requires to transform and write data into Bigtable.

-As of today, we have transformer support for JSON Messages.
-I'm planning to add the Avro Messages transformer in the next version.

 ## How to build the artifact